BhavikCpatel/reactnd-project-myreads/README.md

 To get started developing right away:

 1. Clone this repo using "clone" or download ZIP directly from Github and extract
-2. CD into project root folder
+2. `cd` into project root folder
 3. Install all project dependencies using command `npm install`
 4. start the development server using command `npm start`

-if everything goes well, you should see an app running on a new browser window, however, in any case if it doesn't start automatically, you can navigate app using 'http://localhost:3000' in your favorite browser.
+If everything goes well, you should see an app running on a new browser window, however, in any case if it doesn't start automatically, you can navigate app using 'http://localhost:3000' in your favorite browser.

 All the best!